Friday, February 6, 2026

 All things are as empty as the enso

-For years, under the auspices of Founder Roshi Jeff Albrizze (Rev. Lotus Peace) and successor Meditation Guide Seven and our friends at
+For years, Zen came to Pasadena through PasaDharma -- under the auspices of Founder Roshi Jeff Albrizze (aka Rev. Lotus Peace) and successor Meditation Guide Seven and PasaDharma's friends at:

 Art by Rev. Seigaku Amato

-This new Zen practice community (affiliated with Dharma Buddhist Meditation (Disclosure Project, Nature Center, and PasaDharmaYokoji Zen Mountain Center of Idyllwild, Long Beach Buddhist Church, and Angel City Zen Center now free of bothersome Brad Warner) will serve Pasadena, the Foothills of the Angeles National Forest, and the greater San Gabriel Valley.
+But there's a new Pasadena Zen Sangha, a practice community (affiliated with Dharma Buddhist Meditation (Disclosure Project, Nature Center, and PasaDharma), Long Beach Buddhist ChurchYokoji Zen Mountain Center of Idyllwild, and Angel City Zen Center (now free of bothersome Brad Warner), to serve Los Angeles at the Foothills of the Angeles National Forest, and all of the San Gabriel Valley:

 The Bodhisattva of CompassionKanzeon